juseljuk/bobchestrate-workshop/advanced/part0-setup/README.md

 1. **Verify the MCP servers are running:**
 2. Open Bob's chat panel and select **Agent** or **Ask** mode
 3. Ask Bob: `"What MCP servers are available?"`
+4. Bob might ask you for permission, select "Approve for task"
-4. You should see both listed:
+5. You should see both listed:

    - `watsonx-orchestrate-adk` — tools for interacting with watsonx Orchestrate
    - `watsonx-orchestrate-adk-docs` — watsonx Orchestrate documentation